mathjax/MathJax-docs/web/typeset.rst

 when the file is loaded, and throwing an error so that code higher up in the typesetting process can catch that error and know that it must wait for the promise to resolve before retrying the typesetting that was being performed.
-This is an error with the message ``retry``.
+This is an error with the message ``MathJax retry``.

 The promise-based typesetting and conversion functions handle this retry error automatically, and incorporate waiting for the asynchronous file loading to complete into their own promises.
 The synchronous functions, however, can't do that, since the retry promise would make them asynchronous.
-If a retry is request during the running of one of the synchronous functions, the retry error will not be caught, and you will likely get an error report in the browser console indicating an uncaught ``retry`` error.
+If a retry is requested during the running of one of the synchronous functions, the retry error will not be caught, and you will likely get an error report in the browser console indicating an uncaught ``MathJax retry`` error.
 That indicates that you may need to rewrite your code to use the promise-based functions, instead, which means your code will have to handle asynchronous typesetting, and can't work synchronously as it stands.

-If there is no promise-based version of the code you are running (e.g., you are using :js:meth:`MathJax.startup.document.convert()` directly), then you may be able to use the following function to process the retry errors for you.
+If there is no promise-based version of the code you are running, then you may be able to use the following function to process the retry errors for you.

 .. js:function:: mathjax.handleRetriesFor(function)